iamvirul/file-handling-toolkit/README.md

 - `filePath`: Path to the file to write.
 - `data`: Data to be written to the file.

+### `readCsvToArray(filePath: string): Promise<object[]>`

+Reads a CSV file and returns a Promise that resolves with the content of the CSV file as an array of objects.

+- `filePath`: Path to the CSV file to be read.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Explanation:

+1. **Added CSV Reading Feature**: Included an example usage for reading a CSV file and converting it to an array of objects.
+2. **API Reference**: Added a new section for the `readCsvToArray` function in the API reference, detailing its usage and parameters.

+This updated `README.md` provides clear instructions and examples for users on how to use the new CSV reading feature along with the existing file read and write features.